+This site is influenced by its location surrounded by housing.
 With the site being so close to residential areas certain problems have been and will likely continue to be a problem on the site.
-This includes;
+This includes:

-- Littering (including in the Lonesome Ponds)
+Littering (including in the Lonesome Ponds)

 - Fly tipping (including tipping of garden waste from neighbouring properties)

-- Inappropriate off road cycling
+- Off road cycling

 - Use of motorbikes

 - Dog fouling

 - Unlawful fishing

 - Vandalism

-For this reason interpretation on the site is limited.
+For this reason, interpretation on the site is limited.
 Interpretation boards and site furniture such as benches have been vandalised in the past.

 Another restriction highlighted by the Banstead Conservators is the funding available to carry out management on the site.
-Income is received through the Higher Level Stewardship scheme for Park Downs, Banstead Heath and Banstead Downs.
-In addition some funding is provided by Reigate and Banstead Borough Council to manage all four sites.
-This allows the Banstead Conservators to employ just two full time staff and two part time staff to manage over 500ha of land over the four sites; Banstead Downs, Banstead Heath, Burgh Heath and Park Downs.
-The limited funding means that management tasks need to be prioritised and it may not be possible to carry out all recommendations.
+Reigate and Banstead Borough Council provide an operational grant which allows the Banstead Conservators to employ just two full time staff and two part time staff to manage over 500ha of land over the four sites.
+The limited funding means that management tasks need to be prioritised and it may not be possible to carry out all recommendations detailed in this report.